 Don’t be ashamed of your sci-fi obsession.
 You can totally throw that.

-But that’s that’s not that’s not one of those things.
+But that’s not one of those things.
 I’d be like, dude, everybody needs to watch the matrix.
 Or like that, is it?
-And I don’t know that’s that’s a really tough one.
-I don’t think that there’s I mean, there’s there’s things that I’ve seen, I mean, huge ones like science.
+And I don’t know that’s a really tough one.
+I don’t think that there are things that I’ve seen, I mean, huge ones like science.
 Also, not just science fiction, the actual science.
-Yeah about just life in general.
-Yeah.
+About just life in general.
 I love National Geographic or things along those lines where people get to see parts of the world that they may not ever, ever get the chance to Seeing and just see how amazing everything is that they like to see, like documentaries of people that are doing charity work for those that can’t afford it.
-And yeah, just, oh, maybe I can’t think of anything in particular, like a title for you, I really can’t.
+Maybe I can’t think of anything in particular, as a title for you, I really can’t.

 Misbah Haque 1:00:27

 No, that’s fine.
 That’s, I mean, what you just said is kind of what I’m looking for.
 It’s like, the kind of commonality between everything you just said is like, being able to give people a different perspective, right with, whether it’s National Geographic, or a documentary, on somebody doing meaningful work.
 It’s like, you’re giving people opportunities to be exposed to a different way of looking at things.